rotheconrad/00_in-situ_GeneCoverage/README.md

 - Set TAD to 100 for no truncatation.

 #### Coverage calculated as Breadth:
-- number of positions in reference sequence covered by at least one read alignment divided the length of the reference sequence.
+- The number of positions in the reference sequence covered by at least one read alignment divided by the length of the reference sequence.

 #### Relative Abundance is calculated as:
 - base pairs recruited / base pairs in metagenome * 100